Caterina Martinelli

-Caterina Martinelli (c.
-1589-1608) was an Italian opera singer, who was employed by Duke Vincenzo I of Mantua from 1603 until her death in 1608.
+Caterina Martinelli (1589 or 1590 – March 7, 1608). was an Italian opera singer, who was employed by Duke Vincenzo I of Mantua from 1603 until her death in 1608.
+She is best remembered for creating the title role in Marco da Gagliano's La Dafne; one of the earliest surviving operas.

-The title role in Claudio Monteverdi's opera L'Arianna was written for Martinelli, but she died prior to its premier.

 Life

-Martinelli was born in Rome in 1589.
+Martinelli was born in Rome in either 1589 or 1590.
 In 1603, she came to Mantua at the request of Duke Vincenzo, who originally intended for her to be trained in Florence first but later changed his mind.
 After arriving in Mantua, she lived in Monteverdi's household.
+It's possible that she was trained as a singer by Monteverdi's wife in addition to receiving instruction from Monteverdi and Francesco Rasi.